American Renaissance

 God, Glory, and Gold

-Review by H. A. Scott Trask, American Renaissance, June 1995
+H. A. Scott Trask, American Renaissance, September 2001

 Without question, the 16th-century Spanish conquest of the Aztec and Inca empires is one of the great achievements of Western man.
 One can only marvel at how a few hundred conquistadors marched through unmapped and unknown lands into the hearts of empires containing millions of subjects, defeated armies that numbered in the tens of thousands, and successfully ruled territories many times larger than their native Spain.
 They won for their country the largest empire since Rome and helped establish her as the richest and most powerful state in Europe.
 They won for themselves gold and glory.
 They toppled despotic and barbarous empires whose oppressed subjects were sunk in the darkest idolatry and superstition, and whose religious practices included human sacrifice, torture, and cannibalism.
 By their victories, they extended the light of Christianity and European civilization to the southern half of the New World.